miaou33/cpp/cpp06/ex02/notes.md

 ## static_cast<type> (expr)
 > performs a nonpolymorphic cast.
 > for example, it can be used to cast a base class pointer into a derived class pointer.
+> or to cast numeric values